stefanomarrone/performingrail/formal/Communication Management & Trains Management UPPAAL model/README.md

 # Communication Management, Trains Management, Track Status Management UPPAAL model

-This is the model described in the PERFORMINGRAIL Deliverable 2.2, with Communication Management being the main automaton.
+This is the timed automata network described in the PERFORMINGRAIL Deliverable 2.2, with Communication Management as the main automaton.
+It models the interaction between the CommunicationManagement function and the TrainsManagement and TrackStatusManagement functions regarding the Loss of Communication of a Train with the L3 Trackside system.

 ## Prerequisites

-In order to manipulate the model UPPAAL has to be installed on your machine from the official website: https://uppaal.org/downloads/.
+In order to manipulate the model, UPPAAL has to be installed on your machine from the official website: https://uppaal.org/downloads/.
 Once the model has been added to the UPPAAL directory it can be edited and used for simulation and verification purposes.

 ## Usage